Kingston, Tasmania: History

 In 1804, the botanist Robert Brown visited the area.
 Browns River, that runs from Mount Wellington to Kingston Beach is named after him.
 The area was settled in 1808 by Thomas Lucas and his family, who were evacuated from Norfolk Island, and quickly the land became actively used by many pioneers who spread out to form the beginnings of Kingston's localities today.
 In its early years, the area was also named after Brown, but when the population grew and a commercial district was established, Kingston was proclaimed a township in 1851.

 The Kingston region comprises many suburban estates, including Blackmans Bay and Kingston Beach.

 Kingston has close ties with the Dutch community, where after 1950 many post-war immigrants moved to an area they called 'Little Groningen' (today Firthside).
 The Kingston Dutch community were primarily members of the Christian Reformed Churches of Australia, which they set up the local church of in 1952.
 Calvin Christian School was founded by the Dutch community in 1962.

 Kingston was named by the Best Suburb in Australia for families by Aussie Home Loans in their annual study of 3800 Australian towns.

+Climate

+Kingston has an oceanic climate (Köppen: Cfb), with very mild summers and cool winters.
+Average maxima vary from 21.9 C in February to 12.5 C in July while average minima fluctuate between 10.7 C in February and 2.4 C in June and July.

+Mean average annual precipitation is moderate, 674.3 mm spread between 131.5 precipitation days.
+Extreme temperatures have ranged from 40.0 C on 20 January 1973 to -7.2 C on 25 June 1972.

 Economy

 Kingston hosts the national headquarters of the Australian Antarctic Division.
 It has two major shopping centres, Kingston Town Shopping Centre and Channel Court Shopping Centre.
-The newest shopping centre complex opened in 2008 its new name is, Kingston Plaza, which was built over the existing Coles supermarket site, comprising a new one and 15 other shops.
+The newest shopping centre complex, opened in 2008, is Kingston Plaza, which was built over the existing Coles supermarket site.